cyberark/conjur/docs/CERTIFICATE_SIGNING.md

 then a host may submit a CSR to the CA endpoint for signing:

 - The host first needs to generate its own private key and a certificate signing request (CSR).
-The common name (CN) on the CSR must match the host id in conjur.
-For example, if the host id is `web-server/host-01`, then the CSR common name must be `host-01`.

 - The host must be authenticated to conjur, and then POST the PEM encoded CSR to `/ca/<account>/<ca_id>/sign`

 - If the CSR is valid and the host is authorized, then the CA will respond with the PEM encoded certificate.

+- The CA will assign the follow subject data on the issued certificate:
+  - The common name (CN) will have the form `{account}:{ca_service_id}:host:{host_id}`.
+  - A DNS subject alternative name will be added with the leaf portion of the host. e.g. a host with id `production/cart/srv-01` will include a DNS subject alternative name of `srv-01`.
+  - A SPIFFE SVID URI subject alternative name will be added of the form `spiffe://conjur/{account}/{ca_service_id}/host/{host_id}`

 A full example of certificate signing is available [here](https://github.com/conjurdemos/misc-util/tree/master/demos/certificate-authority/mutual-tls)